Universe Expansion Calculator

 From the birth of the universe (Big Bang) until now

-We know that at some point in time the universe was condensed into a point of infinite energy density.
-This is what we called the Big Bang, and it is when time itself started.
+We know that at some point in time, the universe was condensed into a point of infinite energy density.
+This is what we call the Big Bang, which is when time itself started.
 There was no actual explosion, but rather an incredibly fast expansion that led to what we now know as the universe.

 The universe underwent a relatively short phase of radiation-dominated expansion at the beginning of its life.
 This was quickly succeeded by a matter-driven expansion phase.
 Currently, however, the expansion of the universe is dominated by Dark Energy.